 If you own your home or condominium, you undoubtedly have a homeowners' insurance policy.
 Homeowners' insurance provides coverage for damage to or loss of your home and possessions and liability insurance in the event an accident occurs on your property.
 So, if a renter suffers an injury in your home, and you’re properly insured, your homeowners' insurance company will be required to pay for your defense and any settlement or damages up to your policy limits.
 However, without insurance, you’ll have to pay all these costs out of your own pocket.

 Before renting your home to anyone, you should read your policy carefully.
 Homeowners’ policies vary from insurer to insurer and from state to state, but they almost always exclude coverage for homeowners who are running a business in their homes.
 If you earn money by frequently renting out your home to short-term paying guests, your insurer could claim you’re running a hotel or bed and breakfast business and deny coverage if one of your guests has a problem.
-On the other hand, if you only rent your home occasionally for a few weeks a year, your insurer may provide coverage.
-This is a bit of a grey area.

 Call your insurance company and specifically ask if your policy covers short-term rentals by paying guests.
 Make clear how often you plan to rent out your home, whether you’ll be at home while renting, and how many people you’ll be hosting.
 Send a follow-up email outlining your insurer’s answer, and ask for confirmation so that you have everything in writing.